Moanalua High School: Origins

-Before the school was built, the land was an ahupua.
+Before the school was built, the land was an ahupuaʻa.
 An ahupuaʻa in ancient Hawaiʻi was a parcel of land that stretched from the mountain to the sea.
 The ahupuaʻa of Moanalua was the property of wealthy landowner Samuel M. Damon.

 Previous to Damon's ownership of the Salt Lake ahupuaʻa, the volcanic hillside on which Moanalua High School sits was used by native Hawaiians in the Hawaiian religion.
 As one of the highest points overlooking what would later become the city of Honolulu, the volcanic hillside was revered as a place where the faithful could be closer to the ancestral spirits and gods.
 It also served as a sacred altar as late as the reign of King Kamehameha V. The volcanic hillside's religious value was neglected during the urban development after statehood in 1959.

 Moanalua High School adopted the menehune as their mascot.
 In Hawaiian mythology, the Menehune are said to be a people, sometimes described as dwarfs in size, who live in the deep forests and hidden valleys of the Hawaiian Islands, far from the eyes of normal humans.
 The menehune are believed to have a special relationship with the gods and credited with building dams, temples and other structures throughout the Hawaiian Islands.